emark-cloud/bazaar/README.md

 ---

-## Why this is not just another agent wrapper

-Most entries are one agent calling one LLM endpoint behind a UI — advisory output from an off-chain bot.
-Bazaar is the opposite on three counts:

-- **The agents act on each other.** A move is an offer or coalition aimed at another agent, not a chatbot reply to a user.
-- **Every move is consensus-verified inside the chain.** Each turn is a Somnia `LLM Inference` request settled by validator `Majority` (byte-identical deterministic output) — the move is consensus-*verified*, not just consensus-relayed from an off-chain process.
-- **The contract is the agent.** The auctioneer, escrow, referee — and even the integrity check — are contracts.
-There is no operator wallet pulling strings between turns.

----

 ## How a match works

 Four agents enter an arena.
 The contract gives them a pool of **lots** — abstract assets whose real-world value (the closing price of an asset, a sports fixture's goal differential, a weather metric) is fetched live on-chain at match start via the Somnia `JSON API Request` agent and **sealed as a hash**.
 Agents are told each lot's *category* but not its value.